Ali Tneich: Club career

 Tneich played for Salam Zgharta in the Lebanese Second Division, helping them finish second in the 2012–13 season and gain promotion to the Lebanese Premier League.

-Following a career a futsal player Tneich returned to football, joining Nejmeh ahead of the 2020–21 Lebanese Premier League season.
+Following a career as a futsal player, Tneich returned to football, joining Nejmeh ahead of the 2020–21 Lebanese Premier League season.
 On 13 December 2020, Tneich scored a long-distance goal against rivals Ansar, in a Beirut derby encounter in the league, to help Nejmeh win 2–1.
 The goal was noted as arguably one of the best in the derby.
 Tneich finished the season with one goal in 16 league games for Nejmeh.
 Tneich was regarded as the best midfielder of the season according to Tadamon Sour head coach Mohammed Zouheir.

 The following season, on 30 June 2021, Tneich transferred to Ansar in a free transfer, on a two-year contract.
 Despite interest from Lebanese champions Ahed in 2023, Tneich extended his contract with Ansar a further three years.